 The purpose of a NASA Educator Resource Center is to help teachers learn about and use NASA's educational resources.
 Personnel at ERCs located throughout the United States work with teachers to find out what they need and to share NASA's expertise.
-The ERCs provide educators with demonstrations of educational technologies such as NASA educational Web sites and NASA Television.
-ERCs provide inservice and preservice training utilizing NASA instructional products.
+The ERCs provide educators with demonstrations of educational technologies such as NASA educational websites.
+ERCs provide in-service and pre-service training using NASA instructional products.
 Educators also have the opportunity to preview, copy and receive NASA instructional products.

 The Field Center ERCs are located on or near NASA centers.
-These ERCs service educators from states within their geographical region.
-These ERCs have a close association with NASA specialists, scientists and engineers who often act as resources for workshops and special events.
+These ERCs support educators from states within their geographical service regions and have a close association with NASA specialists, scientists and engineers who often act as resources for workshops and special events.

 NASA Field Center Educator Resource Centers

 The Educator Resource Centers by State listing includes the Field Center ERCs, along with ones that are located in planetariums and museums; on college or university campuses; or with other nonprofit organizations.
 These ERCs often have partnerships with their state education department or regional educational organizations.
 They also may be part of a resource center that offers educational resources in addition to those provided by NASA.

 NASA RECOMMENDS DISCONTINUATION OF STUDENT ROCKET ACTIVITY